anaef/lua-tz/README.md

 ## Limitations

-Lua TZ supports Lua 5.1, Lua 5.2, and Lua 5.3.
+Lua TZ supports Lua 5.1, Lua 5.2, Lua 5.3, and Lua 5.4.

 Lua TZ has been built and tested on Ubuntu Linux (64-bit) and MacOSX.

 Lua TZ uses the tz database (also known as zoneinfo database) which must be installed on the host.

 Lua TZ cannot process dates preceeding Julian day 0.
-Specifically, the minimum time processed by Lua TZ is November 24, -4713 00:00:00 UTC in the proleptic Gregorian calendar (using astronomical year numbering; the astronomical year -4713 corresponds to 4714 BC in the AD/BC numbering.)
+Specifically, the minimum time processed by Lua TZ is November 24, -4713 00:00:00 UTC in the proleptic Gregorian calendar using astronomical year numbering.
+(The astronomical year -4713 corresponds to 4714 BC in the AD/BC numbering.)

 Lua TZ ignores leap seconds.